Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 You can also look for meetups near you which organize meetups with coding dojo.
 Chances are, when there is a coding dojo, there is Mob Programming not that far.

-# Dig deeper
+# We need to go deeper 🕳️

-Ok you are quite used to Mob Programming, right?
-Try including these [roles](https://github.com/willemlarsen/mobprogrammingrpg/blob/master/rpg_roles_plain_text.md) in your rotations.
+Ok, you are quite used to Mob Programming, right?
+Try including these [roles](https://github.com/willemlarsen/mobprogrammingrpg/blob/master/rpg_roles_plain_text.md) in your rotations then.